Sunday May 2, 1:00 to 5:00 (check-in at 12:45) - eastern time

 We want all actors to do their best at our audition, and all auditions.
 And we firmly believe that even the most experienced actor needs an outside eye to help shape their audition pieces.
 Trust us - the room can tell who has been coached and who hasn't.
 It makes a huge difference.
 That's why we offer this annual opportunity for you to meet a lineup of recommended coaches who want nothing more than to make you shine!
-Hear a lineup of monolog and music coaches tell you about their methods, then have the opportunity to meet each in a one-on-one conversation.
-So you'll get the "vibe" and get a better sense of how well you'll work together.
+Monolog and music coaches, plus accompanists, will tell you about their methods, then you'll have the opportunity to meet each in a one-on-one conversation.
+So you'll get the "vibe" and a better sense of how well you'll work together.

 1:45-2:45: 4-minute presentations from 10-12 coaches and resources

 Reservation required: purchase your spot using our red ticketing block above left (or scroll way way down on your devices).
-Or email TRUStaff1@gmail.com.
-Can't make March 28th?
-Come learn about the TRU Audition in a Q&A on April 5th, and get audition tips & techniques from agent Valerie Adami and casting director Bob Kale - click here for details and to register.
+Or email TRUActors@gmail.com with questions.

 - Valerie Adami & Bob Kale (also musical)